Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: The criterion

-In case the action of $G$ is moreover proximal, it was already known that the commutator subgroup $G'$ is uniformly perfect, in fact uniformly simple (Theorem \ref{thm:uniformly simple}).
-Therefore $\EH^2_b(G) = 0$ by Corollary \ref{cor:bavard} and Theorem \ref{thm:hbqm}.
-This result extends this known fact to the whole second bounded cohomology, with a weaker set of hypotheses. \\

-We now show that groups of piecewise linear and and projective homomorphisms satisfy the hypotheses of Theorem \ref{thm:main}.
+We now show that groups of piecewise linear and projective homomorphisms satisfy the hypotheses of Corollary \ref{cor:main}.

-\begin{proof}[Proof of Theorem \ref{thm:PLPP}] We will prove this for an arbitrary group $G$ of piecewise projective homeomorphisms of the real line.
+\begin{proof}[Proof of Theorem \ref{thm:PLPP} part 1] We will prove this for an arbitrary group $G$ of piecewise projective homeomorphisms of the real line.
 The proof for the case of groups of piecewise linear homeomorphisms of the unit interval is similar.
-We define the sets The group $H$ of germs of elements in $G$ at each point in $Tr(G)$ is metabelian (hence amenable).
-This is because in the group of piecewise projective homeomorphisms of the real line the following holds.
+We define the sets